 SFAS No. 130, Reporting Comprehensive Income requires certain items such as foreign currency translation adjustments, gains or losses associated with pension or other postretirement benefits, prior service costs or credits associated with pension or other postretirement benefits, transition assets or obligations associated with pension or other postretirement benefits and unrealized gains and losses on certain investments in debt and equity securities to be reported in a financial statement.
-At March 31, 2008, the components of accumulated other comprehensive loss reflected on our consolidated balance sheet were composed of crude oil hedges and treasury locks.
-The series of crude oil hedges have forward positions throughout 2008.
-While the crude oil hedges are in their fair values, to the extent the hedges are effective, are recognized in accumulated other comprehensive income until they are recognized in net income in future periods.
+As of June 30, 2008, the components of accumulated other comprehensive loss reflected on our consolidated balance sheet was composed of crude oil hedges and treasury locks.
+The majority of these crude oil hedges have forward positions that expire during 2008, with the remainder expiring during the first quarter of 2009.
+While the crude oil hedges are in effect, changes in their fair values, to the extent the hedges are effective, are recognized in accumulated other comprehensive loss until they are recognized in net income in future periods.
 The amounts related to settlements of treasury lock agreements are being amortized into earnings over the terms of the respective debt (see Note 5).